Kal-Elx/jujube/README.md

 # Jujube
-Jujube is a library for doing machine using neural networks.
+Jujube is a library for doing machine learning using neural networks.
 For instructions on how to use the library see the wiki.

 ## Features
 ### Architecture
 - Fully connected

-### Training algorithms
+### Training
-- Stochastic gradient descent with momentum
+- Stochastic gradient descent
 - Backpropagation
+- Momentum technique
+- Regularization
+- Early stopping

 ### Activation functions
 - Sigmoid